-During the week of February 6, a colleague reported via Reddit seeing several dead bat rays and leopard sharks at Berkeley’s Aquatic Park.
+During the week of February 6, 2022, a colleague reported via Reddit seeing several dead bat rays and leopard sharks at Berkeley’s Aquatic Park.
 After investigating, a biologist from Shark Stewards recorded nearly 20 dead leopard sharks and bat rays at Aquatic Park.
-On the next day, a complete survey of the lagoon was made, counting 41 leopard sharks and bat rays.
+On the next day, a complete survey of the lagoon was made, counting 41 dead leopard sharks and bat rays in the lagoon.

 The Aquatic Park lagoon is a brackish water interior waterway separated from the San Francisco Bay by the 80 freeway corridor, and connected to the Bay by tidal tubes running beneath the freeway.